ukoda/lcd4linux-ax206/README.md

 ### Starting with systemd

 To start with systemd you will need to create a service file.
-This should work on most recent Linux systems but the conetents may need to change depending on the OS and where LCD4Linux is installed to etc.
+This should work on most recent Linux systems but the contents may need to change depending on the OS and where LCD4Linux is installed to etc.

 Here is what I did to get LCD4Linux working on a Rocky server:
 - created the file `/etc/systemd/system/lcd4linux.service`